kuldeep281293/chatServerTest/README.md

 # Chat Server System

 ## Overview
 This chat server system enables users to join a chat room, send messages, and access chat history.
-This solution focuses on server-side development, utilizing WebSocket for real-time communication and a RESTful API for message handling.
+This solution focuses on server-side development, utilizing WebSocket for real-time communication and a RESTful API for login.

 ## Features
 - User authentication (basic username/password).